AGulev/drawpixels/README.md

 `alpha` - alpha channel 0..255.
 Optional parameter for rgba textures

+#### drawpixels.pixel(buffer_info, x, y, red, green, blue, alpha)
+Draw a pixel:

+`buffer_info` - buffer information

+`x` - x position of pixel

+`y` - y position of pixel

+`red` - red channel of the color 0..255

+`green` - green channel of the color 0..255

+`blue` - blue channel of the color 0..255

+`alpha` - alpha channel 0..255.
+Optional parameter for rgba textures

+#### drawpixels.color(buffer_info, x, y)
+Read color from a position in the buffer:

+`buffer_info` - buffer information

+`x` - x position to get color from

+`y` - y position to get color from

+RETURNS:

+`red` - red channel of the color 0..255

+`green` - green channel of the color 0..255

+`blue` - blue channel of the color 0..255

+`alpha` - alpha channel 0..255.
+Optional parameter for rgba textures

 --------

 If you have any questions or suggestions contact me: me@agulev.com